abrara9123/projects/Newegg Stock Alerter/README.md

 ```

 ## Work in progress
-- [X] Auto-repeat checking on an interval
+- [x] Auto-repeat checking on an interval
-- [X] Sound/desktop alert when item comes in stock
+- [x] Sound alert when item comes in stock
+- [x] Terminal popup alert
+- [x] Timestamp logging to file
 - [ ] Support for multiple items
+- [ ] Email alert
+- [ ] Error handling for connection failures